Local SEO: 7 Strategies to Conquer the Map Pack

 7. Perfect Personalization

-This really all comes down to effective marketing, SEO-rich copywriting, on-brand photography, and investment in strategic website design.
+This really all comes down to effective marketing, SEO and GEO-rich copywriting, on-brand photography, and investment in strategic website design.
 It’s about making sure the business stands out from the competition.

 There’s a lot that goes into a local SEO strategy, and it is no simple feat to crack the top 3 results and appear in the Google Map Pack.
 However, with dedication and the right approach, the Map Pack is well within reach!